-Key textile moments of my life — From the earliest in childhood, almost spontaneous phases was lead me towards dedication to textiles
+Key textile moments of my life — From the earliest in childhood, almost spontaneous phases led me towards dedication to textiles

-Key textile moments my life, beginning with games and soaking hemp in Morava river: My early childhood was full of games in an idyllic world of Vitkovac, a village where I was leaving until has risen for schooling.
+Key textile moments my life, beginning with games and soaking hemp in Morava river: My early childhood was full of games in the idyllic world of Vitkovac, a village where I was living until rose for schooling.

 Objectively speaking, it’s an ideal settlement location for living.
 Village at the most optimal geographic position.
 Situated, in between the bank of the river and the foot of the mountain, plus, next to the railway route.

-All my senses were completely opposite of one, this classical state.
+All my senses were opposite of one, this classical state.

 My games along with grazing sheep or the household textile work processing